Gmail UX study

 1. Users desire diverse email sorting options.

-2. Inability to create folders and organise emails in a personalised manner.
+2. Inability to create folders for personalised email organisation.

 3. Distinguishing between read and unread emails is challenging.

-4. There is a lack of functionality to separate work and personal accounts.
+4. There is a lack of functionality to easily separate work and personal accounts.

 Ideation & Sketch

-To give the maximum flexibility to users, I decided to build different views instead of using filter system.
-Users could switch and customise views based on their needs.
+To give maximum flexibility to users, I opted for a configurable View System instead of a single filter system.
+Users can switch and customise views based on their needs, directly addressing the sorting and organisation pain points (Insights 1 & 2).

 Another focus was designing a new page for switching accounts, which gives users the ability to mute notifications and choose different views.